girishji/easyjump.vim/README.md

 call plug#end()
 ```

-Or use Vim's builtin package manager.
+Alternatively, utilize Vim's built-in package manager.

 # Configuration

 ### Trigger Key

-By default `s` is the trigger key.
-To restore it to default (`:h s`) put the following in `.vimrc`
+By default, `s` serves as the trigger key.
+To unmap `s` and restore it to the default (:h s),
-file.
+include the following line in your .vimrc file:

 ```
 g:easyjump_default_keymap = false
 ```

-To make `,` trigger the jump put the following in `.vimrc` file.
-Any other key
+To assign `,` as the trigger for jumping, add the following lines to your `.vimrc`
-can also be used beside `,`.
+file.
+You can choose any other key beside `,`.

 ```
 nmap , <Plug>EasyjumpJump;